azkiafifah/SQL-BigQuery/README.md

 # SQL-BigQuery
-Query which derives the total transactions per date and country based on the channel grouping!
+Query which derives the total transactions per date and country based on the channel grouping